developer-zebra/developer-zebra-site/src/ehs/3-2/guide/settings/index.md

 ------

 ## Optional Feature Tags
-This section covers optional features and tags not included in the `enterprisehomescreen.xml` file by default.
-These tags are added by EHS for enabled options or can be added as needed by an administrator.
+This section covers optional features and tags **NOT** included in the `enterprisehomescreen.xml` file by default.
+Tags are added automatically by EHS when options are enabled through the Settings panel UI.
+Tags also can be added manually by an administrator as needed.

 ------